sm-da/my-awesome/README.md

 - [thecookingsenpai/autogpt-gui](https://github.com/thecookingsenpai/autogpt-gui) - A graphical user interface for AutoGPT
 - [varunshenoy/opendream](https://github.com/varunshenoy/opendream) - An extensible, easy-to-use, and portable diffusion web UI 👨‍🎨
 - [viatsko/awesome-vscode](https://github.com/viatsko/awesome-vscode) - 🎨 A curated list of delightful VS Code packages and resources.
+- [xenova/transformers.js](https://github.com/xenova/transformers.js) - State-of-the-art Machine Learning for the web.
+Run 🤗 Transformers directly in your browser, with no need for a server!

 ## Jupyter Notebook